-7 Responsible agencies Stratford-on-Avon District Council, Warwickshire County Council, Warwickshire Wildlife Trust, Natural England, Environment Agency, Canal & River Trust, landowners and developers Delivery mechanism Through the determination of planning applications, community- based projects Funding Community Infrastructure Levy, Section 106 Agreements, grants, biodiversity offsetting Timescale Throughout the plan period Risk Development schemes will place further pressure on existing Green Infrastructure assets.
+Description and the second states Chartford on Aven District Council Manufalaking County Council Responsible agencies Stratford-on-Avon District Council, Warwickshire County Council, Warwickshire Wildlife Trust, Natural England, Environment Agency, Canal & River Trust, landowners and developers Delivery mechanism Through the determination of planning applications, community- based projects Funding Community Infrastructure Levy, Section 106 Agreements, grants, 5 biodiversity offsetting Timescale Throughout the plan period Risk Development schemes will place further pressure on existing Green Infrastructure assets.
 Not providing sufficient improvements will lead to a deterioration of their extent and quality.
 Monitoring indicators Increase in percentage of residents with Accessible Natural Greenspace of at least 2 hectares in extent within 300 metres (or 5 minutes walk) from their home.
 Percentage of residents that are satisfied with the quantity and quality of open space provided.
 Area of public and private open space, including allotments, gained through development.
 Area of public and private open space, including allotments, lost to development.
-Assessment of schemes and projects that improve biodiversity connectivity for woodland, wetland and grassland GI assets.
-Enhancement of GI assets as a result of management plans relating to outdoor recreation facilities.
-Implementation of GI projects identified in Area Strategies.
+Assessment of schemes and projects that improve biodiversity connectivity for woodland, wetland and grassland GI assets. • Enhancement of GI assets as a result of management plans relating to outdoor recreation facilities.
+Implementation of GI projects identified in Area Strategies. - implementation of projects identified in Area Strategies.